linuxkay/docker_mysql/README.md

 ## Overview

-Docker - mysql, ssh, and vim.
+Packages to be installed Docker - mysql, ssh, and vim.

-mysql-work-bench
+Installation of mysql-work-bench

 ## Requirements